open-pay/slate/source/includes/en/webhooks.md

 Weebhooks allow to notify a Merchant party when an event has occurred in the platform, so the Merchant can take the corresponding actions.

 <aside class="notice">
-Openpay requires that the webhook is verified before executing it.
+Bancomer requires that the webhook is verified before executing it.
 </aside>